xamidi/xamidi/README.md

 - 🔭 Do you see the beauty in Hilbert systems?
 Then you might want to join my [proof minimization challenge](https://github.com/xamidi/pmGenerator/discussions/2)! ✨
 - 👯 I am involved with Metamath's [mmsolitaire](https://us.metamath.org/mmsolitaire/mms.html) project and its [shortest known proofs database](https://us.metamath.org/mmsolitaire/pmproofs.txt).
 - 💫 I am enthusiastic about modern and well-written C++, especially in the context of high-performance computing.
-- 💬 Feel free to [ask me](https://github.com/xamidi/pmGenerator/discussions/1) about any of my here listed interests.
+- 💬 Feel free to [contact me](https://github.com/xamidi/pmGenerator/discussions/1) about any of my interests mentioned here.
 - 🚫 I do not jump on hype trains for languages that compromise freedom, beauty and productivity for safety.
 - 🤔 Having Asperger's syndrome, I am neither flexible in my interests, nor willing to compromise my areas of work for money, prestige, or a career.
 So until I find people with similar interests, I will keep working on my own projects in solitude.